HardisonCo/.github/international/state-of-qatar/qa-health/hms-red/index.md

 ## Integration Points

-This document outlines how HMS-RED is integrated with qa_Health systems in State of Qatar.
+This document outlines how HMS-RED is integrated with qa-health systems in State of Qatar.